Blog

 Creating a Free Intuit Developer Account

-The first step of this integration is to create an Intuit developer account .
-Once you have an account, you will then need to create a new QuickBooks Online app by navigating to the My Apps page.
-This will take you to a setup process where you select the API you will be using.
-To start, you will click the Select APIs button under the "Just Start Coding" section.
-You will then need to select the Accounting box and then click the Create App button.
+The first step of this integration is to create an Intuit developer account.
+Once you have an account, you must create a new QuickBooks Online app by navigating to the My Apps page.
+This will take you to a setup process where you select the API you will use.
+To start, click the Select APIs button under the "Just Start Coding" section.
+You must then select the Accounting box and click the Create App button.

-FileMaker QuickBooks OnlineNow that you have the QBO App created, you will need to set it up and get your keys.
+FileMaker QuickBooks OnlineNow that you have created the QBO App, you must set it up and get your keys.
 First, navigate to the settings page for your app.
-In here you can change the name and other options for the app.
-You will need to set the Redirect URL to https://dbservices.com or any valid website.
+Here, you can change the name and other app options.
+You must set the Redirect URL to https://dbservices.com or any valid website.
 This is only used as a landing page for authentication and does not need to be anything special.
-Now that the launch URL is set, you will need to go to the Keys page.
+Now that the launch URL is set, you must go to the Keys page.
 There, you will need to copy the Client ID and Client Secret into your solution.
-Keep your secret hidden from the world as the combination of the ID and Secret will be used to authorize your solution to make changes to the end user's QuickBooks.
+Keep your secret hidden from the world, as the combination of the ID and Secret will authorize your solution to make changes to the end user's QuickBooks.

 Authenticating with QuickBooks Online Using OAuth 2.0

-Once you have your API information, you will need to authenticate your solution with the QuickBooks Online Accounting API.
-For any questions regarding how requests should be built, please reference the QuickBooks Online Accounting API Documentation.
+Once you have your API information, you must authenticate your solution with the QuickBooks Online Accounting API.
+Please reference the QuickBooks Online Accounting API Documentation for any questions regarding how requests should be built.
 To authenticate your solution, please reference the documentation on OAuth 2.0.
-To authenticate your solution, place the user into a web viewer at the API authentication screen.
-This will prompt the user to login with their own account and allow your solution to make changes to their QuickBooks.
+Place the user as a web viewer on the API authentication screen to authenticate your solution.
+This will prompt the user to login with their own account and allow your solution to change their QuickBooks.

 FileMaker QuickBooks Online authenticationOnce they have agreed, they will be sent to the address specified in your Redirect URL.
-In the address, there will be URL encoded parameters, one of which will be the code and another the realm ID (QuickBooks Company ID).
-Finally, you will use the code provided, along with your ID and secret to get your access token which will be used to make any API requests.
+The address will contain URL-encoded parameters, one of which will be the code and another the realm ID (QuickBooks Company ID).
+Finally, you will use the code provided, along with your ID and secret, to get your access token, which will be used to make any API requests.

 Making Requests and Parsing the Response

-Many of the QuickBooks Online API requests require additional parameters outside of the URL encoded parameters.
-The Create Customer request, for example, is a POST request which requires additional fields like the company, billing address, and many other settings for the customer.
-These extra fields will need to be JSON-encoded text, passed as the parameter.
+Many QuickBooks Online API requests require additional parameters outside the URL-encoded parameters.
+The Create Customer request, for example, is a POST request that requires additional fields like the company, billing address, and many other settings for the customer.
+These extra fields will need to be JSON-encoded text passed as a parameter.

 Insert from URL [ Select ; With Dialog: Off ; $result ; "https://quickbooks.api.intuit.com/v3/company/[Realm ID Here]/customer" ; $cURL ; Do not automatically encode URL ]

-Once a successful request has been made, a JSON encoded response will returned.
-You will then be able to use the function JSONGetElement () to pull any information out of the response that you wish.
+A JSON-encoded response will be returned once a successful request has been made.
+You can then use the JSONGetElement () function to pull any information out of the response you wish.

 {